-If the level of lead in the blood is high for days, symptoms of sudden brain damage (encephalopathy) usually develop.
+If the level of lead in the blood is high, symptoms of brain damage (encephalopathy) usually develop.
 Lower blood levels that are sustained for longer periods of time sometimes cause long-term intellectual deficits.

 Many people with mild lead poisoning have no symptoms.
 Symptoms that do occur usually develop over several weeks or longer.
 Sometimes symptoms flare up periodically.

 Young children who have been exposed to lead may become cranky and their attention span and play activity may decrease over the course of several weeks.
 Encephalopathy can then begin suddenly and worsen over the next several days, resulting in persistent, forceful vomiting; poor coordination and difficulty walking; confusion; sleepiness; and, finally, seizures and coma.
-Chronic lead poisoning in children may cause intellectual disability, seizure disorders, aggressive behavior disorders, developmental regression, chronic abdominal pain, and anemia.
+Chronic lead poisoning in children may cause intellectual disability, seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more , aggressive behavior, developmental regression, chronic abdominal pain, and anemia.